Dissipative stabilization of dark quantum dimers via squeezed vacuum: Timescales and polarization sensitive decay

 \section{Timescales and polarization sensitive decay}

-While we have focused on the long time behaviour of the array, we now turn our attention to the transient dynamics of the array.
-These dynamics are ruled by the stochastic nature of the field, which determines polarization decay rates.
+We now turn our attention to the transient dynamics of the array.
+These dynamics are ruled by the stochastic nature of the field, which determines the polarization decay rates.
 The connection between array dynamics and steady state---which mirrors the connection between previous studies~\cite{Gardiner_1986} and this work---is made in Figs.~\ref{Fig:time_scales} and~\ref{Fig:spatial_correlations}.

-Figure~\ref{Fig:time_scales} shows the evolution towards the dimer and melted dimer states for increasing array sizes.
-The array stabilizes into the dark states following two different timescales.
-A fast scale where dissipation brings the array into several dimerized states and a slow scale where the array reorganizes into a particular dimer through the Hamiltonian evolution and two non-commuting jump operators.
-The plot shows that in both cases the population $\langle S_{z} \rangle$ quickly reaches its steady state as the atoms dimerize, while the purity takes a longer time.
-This time increases with atom number.
+Figure~\ref{Fig:time_scales} shows the evolution towards dimer and melted dimer states for increasing array sizes.
+In both cases the population $\langle S_{z} \rangle$ is shown to quickly reach its steady state as the atoms dimerize, while the purity takes a longer time that increases with atom number.
+The stabilization into the dark state follows two different timescales.
+A fast scale where dissipation brings the array into several dimerized states and a slow scale where it reorganizes into a particular dimer through the Hamiltonian evolution and two non-commuting jump operators.
 For the melted state, where the system explores a reduced space, the array is quickly brought to the steady state.
-By comparison, for the dimerized state the array takes a long time to self-organize, increasing exponentially with array size.
+By comparison, for the dimerized state the array takes a long time to self-organize, a time that increases exponentially with array size.
+This long timescale is to be compared with the non-radiative and dephasing decays that emerge in an experimental setting.
+Recent experiments using superconducting qubits work with non-radiative and dephasing decay rates of $\gamma_{\text{nr}}/2\pi\sim 15$kHz and $\kappa_{\phi}/2\pi \sim 100$kHz ($T_{1} = 1.71 \mu s$ and $T_{2} = 0.58 \mu s$)~\cite{Kirchmair_2022}.
+Considering a typical decay rate of a single-qubit into the waveguide $\gamma/2\pi\sim 15$MHz, the steady states of Fig.~\ref{Fig:time_scales} are reached in a timescale much faster than the decoherence times.

 Figure~\ref{Fig:spatial_correlations} shows how the amplification and deamplification of field quadratures cause atomic polarizations to decay at different rates.
-We plot the evolution and steady state for an array of six atoms whose distances and centers are displayed, changing the fluctuations from thermal to squeezed.
+We plot the evolution and steady state for an array of six atoms whose distances and centers are displaced, thus changing the probed fluctuations from thermal to squeezed.
 In all cases, each atom is prepared in the state $\vert \psi_{n} \rangle = (\vert g_{n} \rangle + e^{i \pi/4}\vert e_{n} \rangle)/\sqrt{2}$ where the polarizations $\langle S_{x,y} \rangle$ take the same expected value.